restanse/HELLOCKER/README.md

 1.Banner in full screen on top of all windows

-2. Complete blocking of the keyboard (the password is entered by clicking on the graphic buttons)
+2. Complete blocking of the keyboard (the password can be entered by clicking on the graphic buttons)

 3. Creating a bat file to add to startup